 2016 marks 50 years since Heriot-Watt was awarded a Royal Charter.
 The Royal Charter, which gave Heriot-Watt its University status, was granted by Queen Elizabeth II on 4 March 1966.
 The Royal Charter was awarded in recognition of Heriot-Watt’s long-standing heritage, strengths, and experience of delivering high quality education, and the anniversary will be an opportunity to grow and strengthen relationships with alumni, current students and staff and the wider community.

-The University will be marking the anniversary with a series of events across its campuses.
+The University marked the anniversary with a series of events across its campuses:

 - Principal’s Inaugural Lecture Malaysia, 12 January, 2016